AI Teacher Hub

 • Helping students use AI responsibly in assessment

-• Talking to students about AI, assessment and integrity
+• Talking with students about AI, assessment and integrity

 Learn how AI can be used in assessment